amanessinger/manessinger.com/content/post/2026/04/7110-hartberg-iii.md

 </div>
 <br />

 Aaand ... already in a church.
-That went quickly :stuck_out_tongue_closed_eyes:
+That escalated quickly :stuck_out_tongue_closed_eyes: